Frequently Asked Questions

 Do we have to chronograph?
 We will be randomly chonographing Heavy Metal Division Competitors.
 Other divisions do not have an assigned power factor and will not be chronographed.

 Can I ship my ammo to the range?
-Accuracy Speaks will accept ammo shipped in by shooters.
+Accuracy Speaks will accept ammo shipments.
 You must call Accuracy Speaks at 480-373-9499 and inform them of the shipment.
 You must also make sure that the your name is CLEARLY printed on the outside of the package for quick identification purposes.
 We will collect the ammo and have it ready for the shooter at registration.

 Will you be squadding?
 Yes, we will be squadding.
 The match begins at 0700 hours on Friday, Saturday and Sunday.
 Sunday shooting is scheduled to end in the early afternoon.

 Can I shoot through?
-No, you may not “shoot through” the entire match in one day.
+No, you may not!

 What will the weather be like?
-Typical morning temperatures are in the 40s warming to the 70s in the afternoon.
-Don’t forget our Shooter’s Banquet on Saturday night.
-Good food and lots of prizes.
+Typical morning temperatures are in the 40-50s warming to the 70s in the afternoon.

 IMPORTANT: A reminder about rule 3.4, which reads “ammunition containing tracer, incendiary, armor piercing, steel jacketed or steel/tungsten/penetrator core projectiles is unsafe and prohibited.”